Research Programme

 Research Publications

-Over the last year we have been doing research to find the age at which popular music has the greatest impression on an individual’s memory.
+We carried out research to find the age at which popular music has the greatest impression on an individual’s memory.
 After surveying respondents of different ages, we have found that, regardless of your current age, you are most attuned to popular music between the ages of 13 and 19, and can best recall it later in life.
-We have now published the paper in the Journal of Multidisciplinary Healthcare, a peer-reviewed medical journal, and will use this information to increase the accuracy of our playlist creation app.
+We have now published the paper in the Journal of Multidisciplinary Healthcare, a peer-reviewed medical journal, and used this information to increase the accuracy of our playlist creation app, the Playlist Maker.

 We began our journey by conducting a small pilot study in 2016/17 with 8 volunteers.
 When playing the personally meaningful music, we observed a tapestry of responses – from smiling, tapping hands or feet to singing along.
-But the positive effect went even beyond that – it affected the family members present in the room, who saw their loved one engaging and interacting again through music.
-See our video with the results.
+But the positive effect went even beyond that – it also affected the family members present in the room, who saw their loved one engaging and interacting again through music.

 We are partnering with a team at the Maudsley Hospital and King’s College London, to work on brain imaging while listening to personally meaningful and neutral music.
 This exciting project will provide insights into the mechanisms by which music can help people living with dementia.
 We will recruit 15 research participants, to undergo a functional magnetic resonance imaging (fMRI) scan, while they are listening to snippets of 5 of their favourite songs and 5 songs that don’t induce any emotion.